-The mutual fund market has now grown exponentially over the last 20 years.
+The investment industry has now grown exponentially over the last 25 years.
 Equity investing has become more popular than ever and investors are more knowledgeable than ever.
 We now have more investment choices than we have ever had and our access to information is infinite.
+How are investors to comprehend all their options like Mutual Funds, Exchange Traded Funds (ETFs), individual stocks, bonds, GICs, etc.

 Looking at the cost

-For example let’s say the fee is $125 (or $133.75 with the GST) and your RRSP portfolio is $50,000.
-You fee represents 0.27% of the portfolio per year.
-The question you have to ask yourself is “Is there value in paying 0.27% for the benefits of a Self-Directed RRSP?”
+For example let's say the fee is $125 (or $133.75 with the GST) and your RRSP portfolio is $50,000.
+Your fee represents 0.27% of the portfolio per year.
+The question you have to ask yourself is “Is there value in paying 0.27% for the benefits of a Self-Directed RRSP?”.

 The benefits of self-directing